Moms Are Sharing Scary Stories Of Fidget Spinner Injuries And Some People Think The Toy Should Be Recalled

 The mom attempted to remove it.
 “We tried everything and it began to bend and cut into his skin the more we messed with it," she said.

-She took her son to urgent care, and when they couldn’t help, to the ER.
-Once there, she said it took “two to three different tools before [the bearing] was cut off.”
+She took her son to urgent care and, when they couldn’t help, to the ER.
+Once there, she said, it took “two to three different tools before [the bearing] was cut off.”

-"I’ll tell ya, it took some muscle,” she said on the its eventual removal.
+"I’ll tell ya, it took some muscle,” she said on its eventual removal.
 She said the whole ordeal was "awful" and "pretty scary."

 She wants other parents to be "more aware" of potential risks.
-“I think it would be nice to know that these bearings can come out, when [kids] drop it” she said.
+“I think it would be nice to know that these bearings can come out, when [kids] drop it,” she said.

-Joan Lawrence, who leads regulatory affairs for the Toy Association, which represents the toy industry, told BuzzFeed News that parents should never give children under 3 years old any items that have small parts as many fidget spinners do.
+Joan Lawrence, who leads regulatory affairs for the Toy Association, which represents the toy industry, told BuzzFeed News that parents should never give children under 3 years old any items that have small parts, as many fidget spinners do.

-"Buy toys from a reputable toy retailer— one you know and trust," she added.
+"Buy toys from a reputable toy retailer — one you know and trust," she added.
 "Those retailers will be selling product that has been tested and complies with strict US toy safety standards.
 When a toy craze like the spinners hit, you may be tempted to buy one for your child when you see a street vendor has them, but the safety of products sold outside a reputable retailer cannot be verified."

 Parents can also test the product at home by dropping the toy on the ground to see if any small parts easily come loose, Cowles with Kids in Danger added.